Rainbow P-12 College prides itself on providing a diverse, engaging and challenging curriculum from P-12 level.

 Numeracy

 In the junior school section of the College, students engage in a variety of learning tasks to extend their numeracy skills.
-They also use Mathletics to support learning within the classroom.
+They also use Mathletics and MyNumeracy to support learning within the classroom.
 Students access Mathletics Live to assist with the accuracy of their number fact recall.
 During this time they can compete against students from around the world or with students from their class or simply compete against the computer.
 They also engage in various curriculum-aligned Maths content and receive instant feedback which encourages independent learning.

 Developmental Play